Couples Counselling - Home & Family - Te Whare Manaaki Tangata - Child, Youth and Parenting Support Services

 3. Consolidation – strengthening new patterns of communication and reinforcing the couple’s ability to navigate future challenges together.

-While EFT is the core of our couples work, Home & Family recognises that every relationship is unique.
-When helpful, our therapists integrate additional psychological frameworks such as Cognitive Behavioural Therapy (CBT), trauma-informed practice or skills-based interventions to ensure the support offered is responsive to the couple’s wider context and individual needs.
-This blended approach maintains the heart of EFT while providing flexibility and depth where required.
+While Our House underpins our couples work, Home & Family recognises that every relationship is unique.
+When helpful, our therapists integrate additional psychological frameworks such as Cognitive Behavioural Therapy (CBT), draw on EFT skills (Emotionally Focused Therapy) or other skills-based interventions to ensure the support offered is responsive to the couple’s wider context and individual needs.
+This blended approach supports couples where they are at, and allows for flexibility and attention to specific needs within a relationship.

 Booking Sessions